 The other great thing about this strategy is it can help you work toward a long-term goal like buying a house, but it’s also great for short-term financial goals like, say, Taylor Swift concert tickets.

-And you don’t have to have a spending goal in mind at all!
+And you don’t have to have a spending money goal in mind at all!
 If you want to save money simply to watch your savings account grow, that’s not only an achievable goal, it’s a brilliant one!

 Improving your credit score